silverbucket/binary-data-chunking/README.md

 file.getMetadata();  // to be sent to other end to initialize the transfer, used to initialize a BDC instance on the receiving end.

+file.clearData();    // removes arrayBuffer data and all stored information

+var to = file.getTransferObject(); // unique instance to track the transfering of each chunk

-file.getChunk([pos]); // will get next chunk, or optionally get the chunk based on the number (position) specific.
+to.getChunk([pos]); // will get next chunk, or optionally get the chunk based on the number (position) specific.
                     // note, the chunk will have header info embedded in the first few bytes, to receiving client
-                      // must also have an instance created based on the information returned from `file.getMetadata()` file.chunksProcessed;  // returns the current number if chunks given from `getChunk()` file.clearData();    // removes arrayBuffer data and all stored information
+                    // must also have an instance created based on the information returned from `file.getMetadata()` to.currentIndex;    // returns the current number if chunks given from `getChunk()`

 ```

 #### Receiving client